RU09342/lab-4-timers-and-pwm-mammarelm7/Debouncing/README.md

 For each of the boards, different timers were used depending on availablity for each board.

 ### MSP430F5529
-Debounce: Timer B
+Debounce: Timer B,
 LED Speed: Timer A

 ### MSP430FR2311
-Debounce: Timer B1
+Debounce: Timer B1,
 LED Speed: Timer B

 ### MSP430FR5994
-Debounce: Timer B
+Debounce: Timer B,
 LED Speed: Timer A

 ### MSP430FR6989
-Debounce: Timer B
+Debounce: Timer B,
 LED Speed: Timer A

 ### MSP430G2553
-Debounce: Timer A1
+Debounce: Timer A1,
 LED Speed: Timer A

 ## MSP430F5529